How do I handle discounts in Zuora?

 Negative charges and discounts

-If your subscription has negative charges and discounts which are supposed to apply to these charges, Zuora does not discount negative amounts.
+If your subscription has negative charges and discounts that should apply to these charges, Zuora does not discount negative amounts.
 By design, discounts will apply to positive charge amounts only.
 Sometimes, negative charges are used to provide customers credit, and discounts have been designed not to give customers even more credit.